jonathan8767543/The-Anki-Vector/README.md

 All other credits mentioned on top of scripts

-Should any be missing kindly let us know at [The Anki Vector bot](https://t.me/ankivectorUpdates) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Dakr Skull](https://t.me/DarkSkull_SupportGroup) or simply submit a pull request on the readme.

 ## The Anki Vector bot the telegram Bot Project
 The Advanced Branch (For PRO's)